Analysis | Why Even With Vaccines, Covid Will Always Be With Us

 4. How effective will vaccines be?

 There’s good evidence that vaccines will be effective at preventing recipients from developing Covid-19, with clinical trials of the Pfizer Inc.-BioNTech SE and Moderna Inc. shots demonstrating as much as 95% efficacy.
-However, there’s insufficient data available to gauge the ability of vaccines to prevent people from developing asymptomatic infections or transmitting the virus to others.
+In Israel, the country with the highest proportion of citizens vaccinated, hospitalizations for Covid-19 have plunged among seniors, who were prioritized for the shots.
+Researchers there found vaccinated individuals who tested positive for SARS-CoV-2 had a lower viral load, probably making them less infectious and less likely to experience severe illness.
 The quantity of infectious virus people “shed,” or emit in respiratory particles, is an indicator of their propensity to spread it.
-In Israel, the country with the highest proportion of citizens vaccinated, researchers found vaccinated individuals who tested positive for SARS-CoV-2 had a lower viral load, probably making them less infectious and less likely to experience severe illness.
+Although there’s insufficient data available to gauge the ability of vaccines to prevent people from developing asymptomatic infections or transmitting the virus to others, the Israeli experience suggests vaccines will help curb cases, at least during a national lockdown.

 5. Is that encouraging?